Epyon01P/hasstutorial/README.md

 First, Install Raspberry Pi OS using [the Raspberry Pi Imager](https://www.raspberrypi.com/software/).
 You will need an empty micro-SD card of at least 16GB, possibly a micro-SD tot SD card adapter, and the Raspberry Pi Imager tool.
 Put the SD card into your laptop or computer.

 Install the imager tool and run it.
-If you are using a Raspberry Pi 4 or 5, select it in the Raspberry Pi Device dropdown.
+If you are using a Raspberry Pi 4 or 5, select it in the *Raspberry Pi Device* dropdown.
 If you are using a Raspberry Pi 3, select *No Filtering*.

-You now have a few options to select a suitable Operating System.
+You now have a few options to select a suitable *Operating System*.

-- If you have a Pi 4 or 5 with more than 4GB of RAM, Raspberry Pi OS (64-bit) is recommended.
+- If you have a Pi 4 or 5 with more than 4GB of RAM, *Raspberry Pi OS (64-bit)* is recommended.
-- If you have Pi 4 or 5 with 4GB or less of RAM, Raspberry P OS (32-bit) might be more suited.
+- If you have Pi 4 or 5 with 4GB or less of RAM, *Raspberry P OS (32-bit)* might be more suited.
-- If you have a Pi 3, you must use Raspberry P OS (32-bit).
+- If you have a Pi 3, you **must** use *Raspberry P OS (32-bit)*.

 A 64-bit OS is required to make proper use of RAM exceeding 4GB in size, and of the 64-bit capabilities of the Pi 4 and 5.
 The downside is possible compatibility issues with some software.
 In general, I would tend to go with the 64-bit OS.
 If you have a Pi 3, you must use the 32-bit OS, as the Pi 3 doesn’t have 64-bit capabilities.